 Over in eastern Singapore, Zaffron Kitchen offers modern Indian cuisine, and a dreamy wooden toy house and plenty of quality wooden toys.

 Enjoy Belgian mussels and cold beer at Brussels Sprouts as the kids play outdoors in a small play area at the front of the restaurant.
 Kids under 10 can eat for free at certain times of the day.
-See our list of top restaurants where kids can eat for free here.

 Free Outdoor Playgrounds